Tip #651: Performance Feedback Basics

 Here are performance feedback basics for supervisors drawn from twenty different feedback models:

-1. Preparation: Define what occurred, why it needs to be addressed, and the specific desired outcome from the feedback session.
+1. Preparation: First, define the occurrence , why the employee needs to address it, and the specific desired outcome from the feedback session.

 1. Behavior: Explain what the supervisor observed, not what the supervisor thinks or feels about the issue.